OPSWAT/metadefender-k8s/helm_charts/mdcore-README.md

 - `mdcore-azure-aks-values.yml` - for deploying in an Azure environment using AKS
 - `mdcore-azure-gcloud-*.yml` - for deploying in an GCP environment using GKE
 - `mdcore-openshift.yml` - for deploying in an OpenShift environment
+- `mdcore-mdhub-module.yml` - values for deploying the MD Hub stack

 ## Installation